-1. Challenging State Acaden nic Standards and Assessments (ESEA section n 1111(b)(1) and (2) and 34 CFR §§ 200.1-200.8.)
-2 - i. es the State administer an end-of-course mathematics assessment to meet the uirements under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA? × ⁄es □ N lo ii. stu cou gra a.
-State responds "yes" to question 2(i), does the State wish to exempt an eighth-grade dent who takes the high school mathematics course associated with the end-of- urse assessment from the mathematics assessment typically administered in eighth de under section 1111(b)(2)(B)(v)(I)(aa) of the ESEA and ensure that: The student instead takes the end-of-course mathematics assessment the State administers to high school students under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; The student's performance on the high school assessment is used in the year in which the student takes the assessment for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under c.
-In high school:
+Eightl h Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)): i.
+Does the State administer an end-of-course mathematics assessment to meet the requirements under section $1111(b)(2)(B)(v)(I)(bb)$ of the ESEA? □ yes ⊠No ii.
+If a State responds "yes" to question 2(i), does the State wish to exempt an eighth-grade student who takes the high school mathematics course associated with the end-of-course assessment from the mathematics assessment typically administered in eighth grade under section 1111(b)(2)(B)(v)(I)(aa) of the ESEA and ensure that ADE no longer offers high school end of course assessments.
+ADE will offer a single grade ELA and Mathematics assessment for Grade 8. iii.
+If a State responds "yes" to question 2(ii), consistent with 34 CFR § 200.5(b)(4), describe, with regard to this exception, its strategies to provide all students in the State the opportunity to be prepared for and to take advanced mathematics 2 course work in middle school.
+N/A